dotnet/AspNetCore.Docs/aspnet/signalr/overview/getting-started/tutorial-server-broadcast-with-signalr.md

 ### Register the SignalR route

 The server needs to know which URL to intercept and direct to SignalR.
-To do that you'll add and OWIN startup class.
+To do that, add an OWIN startup class:

 1. In **Solution Explorer**, right-click the project, and then click **Add | OWIN Startup Class**.
 Name the class **Startup.cs**.
 2. Replace the code in **Startup.cs** with the following.